Mary Jane Kelly: Conclusion

 Kelly's death certificate was issued on 17 November.
-This document records her name as "Marie Jeanette Kelly" and lists her age as "about 25 years".
+It records her name as "Marie Jeanette Kelly" and lists her age as "about 25 years".

 Investigation

 Police conducted extensive house-to-house enquiries and searches.
-The wife of a local lodging-house deputy, Caroline Maxwell, claimed to have seen Kelly alive at about 8:30 a.m. on the morning of her murder, although she admitted to having only met Kelly on one or two previous occasions; moreover, her description did not match that of those who knew Kelly more closely.
-Maurice Lewis, a tailor, reported seeing Kelly at about 10 o'clock that same morning in a pub.
+The wife of a local lodging-house deputy, Caroline Maxwell, claimed to have seen Kelly alive at about 8:30 am on the morning of her murder, although she admitted to having only met Kelly on one or two previous occasions; moreover, her description did not match that of those who knew Kelly more closely.
+Maurice Lewis, a tailor, reported seeing Kelly at about 10:00 am that same morning in a pub.
 Both statements were dismissed by the police since they did not fit the officially estimated time of death; moreover, they could find no other eyewitnesses to confirm these reports.
 Maxwell may have either mistaken someone else for Kelly or confused the actual day she had seen her.
 (Note: Such confusion was used as a plot device in the graphic novel From Hell (and the subsequent movie adaptation).)

-On 10 November, Bond wrote a report officially linking Kelly's murder with four previous ones to occur in and around Whitechapel—those of Mary Ann Nichols, Annie Chapman, Elizabeth Stride and Catherine Eddowes.
+On 10 November, Bond wrote a report officially linking Kelly's murder with four previous ones to occur in and around Whitechapel – those of Mary Ann Nichols, Annie Chapman, Elizabeth Stride and Catherine Eddowes.
 Bond also provided an offender profile of the murderer, which suggested the perpetrator was a solitary, eccentric individual who was subject to periodic attacks of homicidal and erotic mania, and who had been in an extreme state of satyriasis as he performed the mutilations upon Kelly and the four previous victims.
 On the same day, the Commissioner of the Metropolitan Police, Sir Charles Warren, issued a pardon for "any accomplice, not being a person who contrived or actually committed the murder, who shall give such information and evidence as shall lead to the discovery and conviction of the person or persons who committed the murder [of Mary Jane Kelly]".
 Despite this offer, no-one was ever charged with any of the murders.

 No murders with a similar modus operandi were committed for over six months, as a result of which the police investigation into the Ripper murders was gradually wound down and press interest declined.
 Kelly is generally considered to have been the Ripper's final victim, and it is assumed that the crimes ended because of the culprit's death, imprisonment, institutionalisation, or emigration.